pnvdev/juan-ruocco-quotes-generator/README.md

-## Getting Started with nextjs-ruocco-sentences
+## Getting Started with juan-ruocco-quotes-generator

 First, run the development server: